Writing an Annotated Bibliographies: The Basics

-It's an organized list of cited references that includes a brief description & evaluation of each source.
+It's an organized list of cited references that includes both a brief summary and an evaluation of each source.
 The length requires that you use pithy description and succinct analysis.

 Why an annotated bibliography?